Why Is My Chicken Laying Soft Eggs and Shell-less Eggs?

 A shell-less egg is quite different; there was no layer of shell deposited over the egg.
 The shell-less egg is laid with only the inner and outer membranes enveloping the yolk and whites, and thus is extremely delicate.
 A shell-less egg is not “egg-shaped” when laid, where a soft-shelled egg will generally be oval.
 Below is a video recording one of Beatrix’s shell-less eggs.
 The difference between a soft-shelled and shell-less egg are readily apparent.

 There are three common causes of soft-shelled and shell-less eggs.
 The most common cause is a lack of calcium in the hen’s diet.
 A tremendous amount of calcium is used to form each eggshell.
-An eggshell is comprised of 95-97% calcium carbonate crystals.
+A fascinating egg fact: An eggshell is comprised of 95-97% calcium carbonate crystals.
 Hens need to have a steady supply of calcium to replace what is lost through egg production.
 At the first sign of soft-shelled eggs, consider feeding your flock more calcium through either crushed oyster shells (at any feed store) or feeding hens their own eggshells.
 When recycling eggshells back to your flock it is essential to first bake and crush the shells.
 This step prevents chickens from recognizing and associating eggshells with food and forming egg-pecking habits.

 Dietary imbalance is the second most common cause.
 Chickens love treats.
 It can be very tempting to over indulge your birds’ desire for treats and get rid of unwanted leftovers and kitchen scraps.
 However, feeding too many treats usually results in the birds not eating their layer feed, which is balanced with protein and calcium.
 Ideally, only 20-25% of a chicken’s diet should come from treats.
 If you are finding soft-shelled or shell-less eggs in your flock, consider adjusting their diet.